defenseunicorns/uds-runtime/adr/0003-figma-to-code-naming-convention.md

 In this image we can see...

 - The name of the folder `StatsWidget`
-- The name of the compoennt `WithRightIcon`
+- The name of the component `WithRightIcon`
 - The component
 - The attributes for the component which line up with the attributes that the component has i.e.
   - Stats text